-- A. Before the trip. - Ensure the traveler is aware of the TRM policy.
-Include how-tos and contact details on the travel itinerary, on the online booking tool home page, on the company intranet and on other internal channels.
-Even hang posters in coffee areas, bathrooms and high-traffic areas. - 2.
+- A. Before the trip. - 1.
+Ensure the traveler is aware of the TRM policy.
+Include how-tos and contact details on the travel itinerary, on the online booking tool home page, on the company intranet and on other internal channels. - 2.
 Communicate the risks of the planned trip to the traveler.
 If risk exceeds the acceptable threshold, implement a trip-specific risk-mitigation plan. - 3.
-Rehearse the protocols with travelers, particularly for high-risk travel, such as the travel manager reaching out to potentially affected travelers and travelers calling, emailing or texting to check in. - 4.
+Rehearse protocols with travelers, particularly for high-risk travel, including the travel manager reaching out to travelers and travelers calling, emailing or texting to check in. - 4.
 Design role-playing seminars for senior-level travelers and require their attendance.
-They may be at risk in different ways than the typical business traveler.
-Work with your TRM provider to create these specific programs. - 5.
+They may be at risk in different ways than the typical traveler.
+Work with your TRM provider to create these programs. - 5.
 Ensure the traveler's profile includes every possible point of contact, including mobile phone numbers, email addresses and even social media contacts and Skype addresses. - 6.
-Ensure the traveler's phone will operate in the destination country or location. - 7.
+Ensure the traveler's phone will operate in the destination country. - 7.
 Monitor the situation at the traveler's destination, as conditions may change abruptly.
-TMCs often offer 24/7 risk monitoring and can automate alerts to travelers who booked through the TMC or approved booking tool. - B. During the trip. - Use mobile alerts and messaging.
-You can use round-the-clock risk-monitoring tools with SMS alerts to update travelers, and mobile messaging tools can include "help" or "I'm OK" buttons. - 2.
-Particularly for high-risk markets,
+TMCs often offer 24/7 risk monitoring and can automate alerts to travelers who booked through the TMC or approved booking tool. - B. During the trip. - 1.
+Use mobile alerts and messaging.
+You can use round-the-clock riskmonitoring tools with SMS alerts to update travelers, and mobile messaging tools can include "help" or "I'm OK" buttons. - 2.
+Particularly for high-risk markets, GPS tracking can be installed on mobile phones if the traveler opts in. - 3.
+Explore predictive risk monitoring.

-GPS tracking can be installed on mobile phones if the traveler opts in.
+Artificial intelligence tools can digest historical and current data on crime, geopolitics, infectious disease and other factors to predict emerging market-specific threat levels.
+C. Should an emergency occur:

-- 3. Explore predictive risk monitoring.
-Artificial intelligence tools can digest historical and current data on crime, geopolitics, infectious disease and other factors to predict emerging market-specific threat levels. - C. Should an emergency occur: - 1.
-Convene the internal cross-functional team. - 2.
+- Convene the internal crossfunctional team. - 2.
 Contact the TMC and other support to determine if any business travelers are in the location affected.
 If so, attempt to contact them via a geolocated blast email, SMS message and other mobile messaging tools. - 3.
-Should a traveler indicate assistance is necessary, contact corporate security and the TMC, business travel insurance provider or TRM supplier to help deploy support, be it finding housing or medical attention or even to arrange extraction. - D. After the trip. - Report any medical emergencies or other incidents through proper channels. - 2.
+Should a traveler indicate assistance is necessary, contact corporate security and the TMC, business travel insurance provider or TRM supplier to help deploy support, be it finding housing or medical attention or even to arrange extraction. - D. After the trip. - 1.
+Report any medical emergencies or incidents through proper channels. - 2.
 Consider trip stress analysis and notification.
 New tools can track individual traveler patterns to advise companies and alert employees that their choices may affect their health and productivity.